Study the contributions of S, P, and D-wave resonances to the quasi-two-body decays $B^{0}_{s} \rightarrow \psi(3686,3770)K\pi$ in perturbative QCD approach: Numerical results and discussions

-There is a small gap between theoretical prediction and experimental result, but it is within acceptable limits, indicating that the wave functions of the charmonium mesons under the basis of the harmonic oscillator is reasonable and effective.
-In a sense, the ratio result predicted by theory is consistent with the experimental data also support the pQCD factorization approach, and that will contribute to the further study of resonance mesons.
+The discrepancy in the values comes from the vertex correction and the selection of different values for some of the parameters.
+However, this discrepancy is still within the acceptable limit.
+The relative fraction results predicted by the theory agree somewhat with the experimental data, which support the pQCD factorization approach and also contribute to the further studies on resonance mesons.

-Fig.~\ref{Swave}, Fig.~\ref{Pwavetotal}, and Fig.~\ref{Dwave} are function images of the differential branching ratios of the S, P, and D waves of the decay $B^{0}_{s} \rightarrow \psi(2S,1D)\emph{K}^-\pi^+$, respectively.
-Fig.~\ref{Swave} and Fig.~\ref{Dwave} show that a small peak can be always detected near the invariant mass $\omega=0.892$ {\rm GeV} due to the interference effect of the contribution term $\overline{\emph{K}}^{*}(892)^{0}$ on the S, D-waves.
-On the other hand, all the function images of $\psi(1D)$ drop faster at the end than of the $\psi(2S)$ due to the difference in the upper limit of their invariant masses $\omega$ of $\emph{K}\pi$.
+Figs.~\ref{Swave}$-$~\ref{Dwave} depict the function images of the $\omega$ dependence of the differential branching ratios of the S, P, and D-wave of the $B^{0}_{s}\rightarrow\psi(2S,1D)\emph{K}^-\pi^+$ decays, respectively.
+Fig.~\ref{Swave} shows that a small peak can always be detected near the invariant mass $\omega=0.892${\rm GeV}, which can be attributed to the interference effect of the $\overline{\emph{K}}^{*}(892)^{0}$ resonance on the S-wave.
+On the other hand, the function images of $\psi(1D)$ mode drop faster at the end than of the $\psi(2S)$ mode due to the difference in the upper limit of their invariant masses $\omega$ of $\emph{K}\pi$.
 Obviously, the peak values of all function images appear at the pole mass of the corresponding resonance.
 Therefore, the main part of the branching ratios is in the region around the resonance and almost in the range of $\omega=[m_{\emph{K}^{*}}-\Gamma_{\emph{K}^{*}},m_{\emph{K}^{*}}+\Gamma_{\emph{K}^{*}}]$, the branching ratios of S, P, and D-wave decay modes in this range account for $43.91\%$, $74.73\%$, and $78.68\%$ of the total branching ratios, respectively.
 The value of $43.91\%$ can be interpreted as the interference effect of the $\overline{\emph{K}}^{*}(892)^{0}$ resonance on the S-wave that is not included.

-According to Eq.~(\ref{eq:exp40}) and Eq.~(\ref{eq:exp41}),the decay branching ratios of the decays $B^{0}_{s} \rightarrow \psi(3686,3770)\emph{K}^{-}\pi^{+}$ is obtained through the fitting scheme based on S-D mixing mechanism.
-The calculation results are shown in Table \ref{tab6}.
+Using Eqs.~(\ref{eq:exp40}) and ~(\ref{eq:exp41}),the branching ratios of the $B^{0}_{s} \rightarrow \psi(3686,3770)\emph{K}^{-}\pi^{+}$ decays were obtained using the fitting scheme based on the S-D mixing mechanism.
+The calculation results are presented in Tables \ref{tab6} and \ref{tab7}, respectively.